Board of Directors

 Deborah Skolnick Einhorn

 Ruth lives and works in the Boston area.
-She and her family started attending Yavneh with Family Camp and now have two Camp Yavneh campers in the family.
+She and her family started attending Yavneh with family camp and now have two Camp Yavneh alumni in the family.
 A librarian, Ruth grew up going to Henry S. Jacobs and Greene Family camps and graduated from Brandeis University.
 Ruth has lived and worked in Israel as part of Sherut L’am and served on the Ma’ayan board for a decade.
 The Bernsteins attend congregation Shaarei Tefillah in Newton.

 Deborah Skolnick Einhorn